tweag/python-monorepo-example/content/blog/2022-11-03-blog_recompilation.md

 It is not on par with tools using the native recompilation avoidance mechanism of GHC (like `stack`) because there are more criteria used by GHC than just a change of the ABI hash, which is only a necessary condition.
-More on the precise condition used by GHC can be found in the [GHC Wiki][ghc wiki recompilation] and an example of unrequired recompilation despite a change in the ABI hash of a dependency was sent to the [Haskell mailing list][mailing list example]
+More on the precise condition used by GHC can be found in the [GHC Wiki][ghc wiki recompilation] and an example of unnecessary recompilation despite a change in the ABI hash of a dependency was sent to the [Haskell mailing list][mailing list example]

 ## Closing Remarks